ubnt-intrepid/cargo-version-sync/README.md

 ## Usage

-1. Add fields to `Cargo.toml` for specifying files to rewrite the version numbers by `cargo version-sync`:
+At first, add fields to `Cargo.toml` for specifying files to rewrite the version numbers by `cargo version-sync`:

 ```toml
 [[package.metadata.version-sync.replacements]]